IRDG2OI/geoenrich/docker/README.md

 You can then use geoenrich from the command line:

 ```
-docker exec -it python-flask-2 python
+docker exec -it geoenrich python
 ```

 Or launch the web app in a browser: